tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 [**Alan Turing**](https://en.wikipedia.org/wiki/Alan_Turing) asked, "**I propose the question, can machines think?**".
 Can a computer achieve a state of consciousness?
 Distinguishing a bot from a human has lately become so overwhelming.
 Suddenly humans sound like bots.

 We have always had a way to distinguish bots from real humans but everything has since become so unreal.
 Recent advancements in technology are outpacing [Moore's Law](https://blog.bunnieabc.com/posts/new-macbook-pro-14-16-overview-specs-96-gb-ram/).
-We are now living in an age with a technology that maybe did not exist in the realms of magic 50 years ago. **The Age of AI.**
+We are now living in an age with technologies that maybe did not exist in the realms of magic 50 years ago. **The Age of AI.**

 ### The Turing Test.